Carolina Raffaelli

 Rady School of Management, UC San Diego

-My research focuses on judgment and decision-making, with a special interest in two areas: Product Usage and Risk/Uncertainty.
+My research focuses on judgment and decision-making, with a special interest in: Product Usage and Information Preferences Under Uncertainty.
 In the first stream, I study how consumers think about product usage, how these expectations shape consumption utility and purchasing behavior, and how they can be leveraged to promote more sustainable consumption.
+This work received an Honorable Mention at the 2025 MSI Alden G. Clayton Doctoral Dissertation Proposal Competition.
 In the second, I study what information people prefer to receive, and how they prefer to receive it, when facing uncertain decisions.

 Before my PhD, I worked as a lab manager at BELSS, the Bocconi Experimental Laboratory for the Social Sciences, and as an intern at Amazon in Milan, Italy.
 I hold an MS in Marketing Management and a BS in Economics and Finance from Bocconi University.